sag7221/Cryptocurrencies/README.md

 6. We then created a visualization for this.

 ### Results And Analysis
-* Once we had our data set ready for PCa, we first scaled it and then implemented PCA and plotted to find the optimum number of clusters.
+* Once we had our data set ready for PCA, we first scaled it and then implemented PCA and plotted to find the optimum number of clusters.
 Below are our results:\
 ![Elbow Curve](https://github.com/sag7221/Cryptocurrencies/blob/main/images/Elbow_Curve.png)

 * From above picture, i estimated optimal K clusters is 4 and ran a KMeans model for 4 clusters.\